Wild Places Charge our Imagination

 With quotes from Terry Tempest Williams– talented writer, naturalist, conservationist

-Vivid imprints of times exploring in wilderness places such as remote Alaska and the canyon country of the Southwest are indelibly etched on the fabric of my being.
-A certain kind of quiet knowing, inner courage and ecstatic joy of connection was forged within me on those many sojourns.
+Vivid imprints of times exploring in wild places are indelibly etched on the fabric of my being.
+These soujourns forged within me a kind of quiet knowing, inner courage and ecstatic joy of connection.

-At the Grand Canyon this May, I had the joy of listening to Terry Tempest Williams read with informed passion from her book Red: Passion and Patience in the Desert as we sat in an outdoor theatre.
+I had the joy of listening to Terry Tempest Williams read with informed passion from her book Red: Passion and Patience in the Desert as we sat in an outdoor theatre at the Grand Canyon this May.

 Please see related Grand Canyon Dawn – The Magic Time new video with a Hopi sunrise song (we welcome to subscribe to our Youtube site).